mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 Jekyll is required to build and serve the site, Python to test it.

-I eventually found this GitHub Issue to the Travis-CI project: https://github.com/travis-ci/travis-ci/issues/4090 - The jist of it is the OP wanted to have Python and Node.js available for running both the front and back ends of their site for testing purposes.
+I eventually found this GitHub Issue to the Travis-CI project: https://github.com/travis-ci/travis-ci/issues/4090 - The gist of it is the OP wanted to have Python and Node.js available for running both the front and back ends of their site for testing purposes.

 <b>The official answer was:</b> (Use `language: python` and install Node.js through the runtime [specifically nvm](https://github.com/travis-ci/travis-ci/issues/4090#issuecomment-122688955){:target="_blank"})